LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_API.rst

+.. c:enum:: SUNLinearSolver_ID

    Each SUNLinSol implementation included in SUNDIALS has a unique identifier specified in enumeration and shown in :numref:`SUNLinSol.API.IDs`.
 It is recommended that a user-supplied SUNLinSol implementation use the ``SUNLINEARSOLVER_CUSTOM`` identifier.

 .. _SUNLinSol.API.IDs:
 .. table:: Identifiers associated with :c:type:`SUNLinearSolver`